Caregiving During COVID-19

 Caregiving requires the continued strength and health of the giver themselves to be able to provide for those in need.
 Coronavirus has made it nearly impossible for my family to care for each other the way we have before.
 It has also made me acutely aware that my family needs me to stay healthy.
 Not just during this immediate stage of the crisis, but for months and even years to come.
 Even when a vaccine is hopefully discovered, the caregiving balance will likely have permanently shifted.
 My sister's illness and my mom's advancing age will mean they will be more and more reliant on my brother and myself.

 I can't immediately heed the advice to avoid large crowds during the first weekend of recommended social distancing.
 Instead, I must visit four different stores gathering food, prescriptions and medical supplies.
-Arriving at my parents' home, I briefly wipe off their supplies with the few antibacterial wipes I have and begin hauling them to the front sidewalk.
+Arriving at my parents home, I briefly wipe off their supplies with the few anti-bacterial wipes I have and begin hauling them to the front sidewalk.
 Mom hovers inside the front door, ten feet away, uncertain whether or not she should chance stepping outside.
 “I'll just wait here until you finish,” she says.
 I know it's not personal, but her obvious recoil from me stings.

 My sister waves to me from the top window.
 Like Rapunzel, she's trapped upstairs, unable to escape.
 It has now been two weeks since anyone else entered the house, two weeks since they began living on separate floors.
 Mom, Dad, and my sister are hoping to relax this strict separation after fourteen days, the recommended time to self-quarantine if one is experiencing potential coronavirus symptoms.
 The last week the daycare children gathered in the home, one little boy had a cough.
 Mom and my sister are now both experiencing sore throats.

-Dad, fortunately, has not developed a sore throat.
+Dad has fortunately has not developed a sore throat.
 That is because he is already bed-bound and comes into contact with few people.
 We already know to avoid contact with Dad if one of us is experiencing an illness.
 “I hate to say this,” my brother said during a recent conversation.
 “But Dad's already pretty much quarantined.
 The only way he's getting that virus is if someone comes into that room.”

 The groceries are wiped off again once Mom takes them into the house.
 Every item has to be carefully sanitized.
 These precautions extend to anything that comes into the house, including the mail.
 Mom, wearing gloves, places the mail in a box and leaves it there for several days.
 Then she opens the envelopes and places the contents in yet another sanitized box and leaves that for several more days.
 Only then can it be handled.